deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_26_0.png)

-> 🔼 Figure 10 shows diverse generated motions with similar movement content but different trajectories driven by the same example motion prompt.
+> 🔼 Figure 10 shows diverse generated motions from the same example prompt, demonstrating both similar movement content and diverse root trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Diverse generated motions driven by the same example.
 Prompt: 'a person steps sideways to the left and then sideways to the right.'. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.